JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Events

-Julia functions and expressions can be scheduled for execution
+Julia functions and expressions can be scheduled as *actions* for execution

 1. at given clock times and
 2. under specified conditions.